 Anyone with a roof over their head and a kind heart can become a foster carer.
 A lot of potential foster parents do not realize this and that they could be the ones to change some lives.
 You can be single, married, separated, rich or poor and become a foster carer.
 All that matters is that you will be bringing in some light into a child’s life.

 However being emotionally stable, having a good relationship with your family and having peace at your home can help you be a better foster carer by setting a better example as well as creating a peaceful environment where the child can thrive in.
+In fact, you should also know that if the child has experienced sexual trauma, then there’s a good chance that they might be suffering from PTSD (Post Traumatic Stress Disorder.)
+In that case, it would be best to seek professional help and help the little one get over the unpleasant experience.

 Rewards And Allowances